dansmyers/IntroToCS-2020/Unit-1-Strings_and_Files/README.md

 - Read through the deliverable project described below to get an idea of what you need to complete during the unit.

+- Use the instructions below to download the data files from Canvas and upload them to your Mimir workspace so you can follow along with the examples in the videos.
+Note that you don't need to upload or download any special files to do Assignment 7: the file for that project is automatically loaded with all of the tests.

 - Watch the videos posted to Canvas.
 I recommend watching the videos one-at-a-time: don't binge watch them.
 Remember that you can pause, rewind, or rewatch the videos as needed.

 - Read [Chapter 8 of *Think Python*](http://greenteapress.com/thinkpython2/html/thinkpython2009.html) on strings, indexing, and looping.